-The EZMapGenerator class implements the conversion from a point cloud or a mesh to a ZMap.
+The EPointCloudToZMapConverter class implements the conversion from a point cloud to a ZMap (EMeshToZMapConverter converts a mesh to a ZMap).
 With all parameters at default value, the Convert() method automatically chooses the projection plane, the orientation, the map size and the resolution.